 Here is another example from Jeff Bezos.
 He wants to give excellent customer service.
 That is a part of his personality of integrity, wanting to help others with kindness.
 The people he serves are vital to him, and he wanted to give a piece of himself to them.

-I want to help people build on their life.
-This statement is a bit broad, but let’s say I start a company about dog care and products.
-I would want to put my identity as the first step to entrepreneurship into my company.
-I wish to convey my passion for pet lovers.
-Their dog is a part of their family, and I want them to know I care.
-I want to identify my business as one that wants to help by giving you the best care for a member of your family.
+You wish to convey your passion for pet lovers.
+Their dog is a part of their family, and you want them to know you care.
+You want to identify your business as one that wants to help by giving them the best care for a member of their family.

-If I started a business selling crockpots and I had the same passion of “I want to help people build on their life,” I would want to build an identity around that.
-My brand identity would be to support family love and help moms/dads spend more time together with their kiddos.
+If you started a business selling crock-pots and your passion is “You want to help people build on their life,” you would want to build an identity around that.
+Your brand identity would be to support family love and help moms/dads spend more time together with their kiddos.

 1. Find a passion something you love and want to tell the world